mantlenetworkio/mantle/README.md

 > Feel free to browse through our [compilation of tutorials](https://mantlenetworkio.github.io/mantle-tutorial/) that use the Mantle SDK to demonstrate common functionality such as bridging assets between Mantle and Ethereum, and more.

-The [SDK docs](https://sdk.mantle.xyz/index.html) provide complete reference of all the methods available as part of the Mantle SDK to faciliatate interaction between applications and Mantle network.
+The [SDK docs](https://sdk.mantle.xyz/index.html) provide complete reference of all the methods available as part of the Mantle SDK to facilitate interaction between applications and Mantle network.

 </br>